anb0037/comp4970_DATA_MINING/README.md

 normalized_laplacian: boolean indicating whether or not to used normalized instead of regular laplacian, defaults to True

 timspaces: timescales for diffusion sampling, defaults to `np.logspace(-2, 2, 250)`

+training_ratio: A float in the (0,1) interval indicating the ratio of training to testing data, defaults to 0.8

+classification_difficulty: A float in the (0,1) interval indicating the chance of a given edge not changing when creating falsified data.
+A higher value would result in graphs that are more similar to the real dataset and thus increase the difficulty of the classification task.
+Defaults to 0.5

 Edit lines 10-14 in driver.py to adjust parameters for kernel calculation